Resources

 Having problems?
 Please contact us.

-For information on Oxford Handbooks, Maudsley Prescribing Guidelines, Royal Marsden Manual and more please go to our eBooks page.
+eBooks can also be found on the library catalogue.
+You will need an OpenAthens login to access eBooks.
+For information on Oxford Handbooks, Maudsley Prescribing Guidelines, Royal Marsden Manual and specific eBook collections please go to our eBooks page.

 Free easy access to 1000s of full text journal articles.